9 Fashion Staples To Nail The "European Summer" Aesthetic

 European Summer Essential: Printed Headscarves

-Silky scarves are the perfect accessory to add color to and accessorize your outfits, whether you tie them into your hair, around your neck, or through your bag handle.
+Silky scarves are the perfect accessory to add colour to and accessorise your outfits, whether you tie them into your hair, around your neck, or through your bag handle.
 If you find one large enough, it can even serve as a makeshift scarf top or sarong.
-Pick playful styles with fruit, flower, leaf, and cocktail prints that scream “summer” and channel Brigitte Bardot in La Dolce Vita or Audrey Hepburn in Roman Holiday.
+Pick playful styles with fruit, flower, leaf, and cocktail prints that scream “summer” and channel Sophia Loren on holiday... or Audrey Hepburn in Roman Holiday.

 European Summer Essential: Drop-waist Dresses